livepeer/livepeer-studio-docs/README.md

-# Livepeer Studio Docs
+# Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation